Ziggurat is a 2014 video game from a small indie Spanish studio .

 I was playing it for relaxation whilst slaving on Baldur’s Gate material.
 Ziggurat has but a handful of lore paragraphs, since most people don’t want lore in action games, so not enough meat for a writeup.

-Since the game itself is just about shooting thing (plus a roguelike progression with perks and weapons and characters), most of this character profile is original material.
+Since the game itself is just about shooting things (plus a roguelike progression with perks and weapons and characters), most of this character profile is original material.
 It’s inspired by the game.

 - Real Name: Carina from Nekhjevan.

 - Known Relatives: None.

 - Base of Operations: Brothers of Daedolon fortress.

 - Height: 3’4″ (1.02m).
 Weight: 67 lbs.
 (30 Kg.)
 Age: 17.

 - Eyes: Grey.
 Hair: Toffee blonde (altered from dark brown).

 As with a plurality of apprentices, Carina’s birth was foreseen by the Brothers of Daedolon.
 The cabal of powerful mystical defenders sent men-at-arms (including a wet nurse) to press the newborn into service.

 She was then brought to the remote Daedolon mountain fortress for training.